 Definition of a legal department

-The legal department is the section of a company responsible for keeping that company’s operations compliant with all the relevant laws and regulations.
-It is made up of lawyers and legal experts and are considered to be the company’s legal counsel.
+The legal department within a company is responsible for ensuring that the organization operates in compliance with applicable laws and regulations.
+It is composed of legal professionals, often referred to as the company’s in-house lawyers.

 Responsibilities and competences of the legal department